Charge 4$e$ superconductor: a wavefunction approach

 where $\rho$ is the electron density.
 The $\Pi_{\mu \nu}$ is the paramagnetic current-current correlation function, which is obtained from the Kubo formula as

-The calculation can be done from the Feynman diagram in Fig.\ref{fig3}(b).
+The calculation can be done from the Feynman diagram in the top panel of Fig.\ref{fig1}(g).
 The $-\frac{e^{2} \rho}{m} \delta_{\mu \nu}$ is the diamagnetic contribution.
-Using this Kubo formula, we find the superfluid electron density $\rho_s=3\rho/4$ at zero temperature, which is different from $\rho_s=\rho$ in charge 2e superconductors.
+Using this Kubo formula, we find the superfluid electron density $\rho_s=3\rho/4$ at zero temperature, which is different from $\rho_s=\rho$ in charge 2$e$ superconductors.
 This is because the diagram contribution from the anomalous Green's function $F$ vanishes here.

+The reduction of superfluid density can also be understood from the optical perspective.
+In charge-2$e$ SC, the optical transition between the two quasiparticle band is forbidden due to the optical selection rule from particle-hole symmetry, as proved in Ref. \cite{optical_nagaosa}.
+In charge-4$e$ case, however, the two poles of the Green's function Eq.\ref{green} are not particle-hole symmetric counterpart.
+Thus the momentum conserved transition between them exists as shown in Fig.\ref{fig1}(h), resulting in some spectral weights not being transferred to zero frequency like charge 2$e$ SC.
+Then the optical sum rule requires that the superfluid density must be reduced.
+This may be another evidence of charge 4$e$ SC for experimental verifications.

 Besides the flux quantization, another key prediction of BCS theory is the Josephson effect, where Cooper pairs can tunnel between two SCs sandwiched by a tunneling barrier.
-To describe this process, we use the tunneling Hamiltonian approach between a left SC (L) and a right SC (R) \cite{bruus2004many,mahan2013many}.
-The total Hamiltonian for this Josephson junction can be written as $\hat{H}=\hat{H}_{4e}^{L}+\hat{H}_{4e}^{R}+\hat{H}_{T}$. $\hat{H}_{4e}^{L/R}$ is the charge 4$e$ Hamiltonian for L/R respectively. $\hat{H}_{T}$ describes the tunneling process.

-where the $c$ are electron operators for L and $f$ are electron operators for R. The $t_{kp}$ is also assumed to be constant as $t_{kp}=t$.
-Then, we apply a gauge transformation to remove phase factors in the pairing terms as
+We also calculate the Josephson current in our charge 4$e$ model through the Feynman diagram in the bottom panel of Fig.\ref{fig1}(g).
+The DC Josephson current has the relation as $I=I_c\sin(\phi)$ where $\phi$ is the phase difference between the two SCs in the Josephson junction and the detailed calculation of critical current $I_c$ can be found in SM.
+Notice here, there are only four-electron Cooper pairs can tunnel through the junction since 2e condensates are zero.